 The Directors recognise the importance of sound corporate governance and the Enlarged Group will comply with the provisions of the Corporate Governance Code for Small and Mid-Size Quoted Companies (QCA Code), as published by the Quoted Companies Alliance.
 The Enlarged Group has also established a remuneration committee, an audit committee and an AIM Rules compliance committee with formally delegated duties and responsibilities.

-The Audit, Risk and Disclosure Committee comprises Willy Simon as Chairman, will meet not less than three times a year.
+The Audit, Risk and Disclosure Committee will meet not less than three times a year.
 The committee will be responsible for making recommendations to the New Board on the appointment of auditors and the audit fee and for ensuring that the financial performance of the Enlarged Group is properly monitored and reported.
 In addition, the Audit Committee will receive and review reports from management and the auditors relating to the interim report, the annual report and accounts and the internal control systems of the Enlarged Group.

 Further details in relation to QCA compliance is set out in point 13 (QCA Compliance Statement) below.